 You May Also Enjoy Why Picture Books Are Good for All Ages

 #24.
 Don’t Dip Your Chips in Your Drink, Kate by Cheryl Hart

 When Kate P Green goes for tea with the Queen, she gets more than she bargained for in this hilariously anarchic look at the tricky subject of table manners.

-Stunning illustrations and design from the creator of Smile! – starring Orchard’s new character Sunny McCloud – perfectly complement this exceptionally funny rhyming story.
+Don’t Dip Your Chips In Your Drink, Kate has stunning illustrations and design from the creator of Smile!, starring Orchard’s new character Sunny McCloud, which perfectly complement this exceptionally funny rhyming story.

 #25.
 Dr Seuss’ Sleep Book

 Celebrate sleep with Dr Seuss’ Sleep Book, a classic rhyming good-night picture book.

 Van Vleck, a very small bug, is getting sleepy, and his yawn—contagious as yawns are—sets off a chain reaction, making all those around him feel sleepy, too!

 With typically Seussian nods to alarm clocks, sleepwalking, and snoring, this charming ode to bedtime will lull listeners (and readers) toward dreamland.
 Zzzzzzzzzz.